foxypool/docs/docs/index.md

 ## Welcome to the Foxy Documentation

-In here you'll find documentation for Foxy related software and services, including Foxy-Pool, Foxy-Proxy and Foxy-Miner.
+In here you'll find documentation for Foxy related software and services, including Foxy-Pool, Foxy-Proxy and Foxy-Miner and more.

 The individual sections are shown as tabs at the top.